 4. Social Trouble

-Are you struggling to fit in at home or at school?
-Do you feel like you cannot make yourself be social?
+Is your teen struggling to fit in at home or at school?
+Do they feel like they cannot make themselves be social?
 This is not uncommon.
-It is very common for a person with co-occurring disorders to become more and more isolated, causing you to retreat from your friends and family members.
-Often, there is also a need to use more of the same drugs to have the same relief from mental health concerns, which can make you feel like you need to hide it from the people around you.
+It is very common for a person with co-occurring disorders to become more and more isolated, causing them to retreat from friends and family members.

 5. Medical Concerns

 The prolonged use of drugs and alcohol leads to health problems.
 This may include concerns related to liver and kidney disease.
 It may also result in heart damage, cognitive function decline, and a heightened risk of memory loss.
 For teen boys, this is especially concerning as they are still developing.

 Treatment for co-occurring disorders must address both the mental health disorder and the addiction.
 This is because they are both interconnected and impact each other.
 Without treating both, it is very difficult to effectively manage either one.